damianhakert/damianhakert.github.io/source/handbook/engineering/workflow/index.html.md

 ### Priority labels

-To manually assign priority to specific features, there are labels such as `P1`, `P2`, `P3`.
+To manually assign priority to specific features, there are labels such as `deliverables` and `stretch`.
 These are assigned by leads and product to indicate overruling priority, and are to be used carefully.

 Right now, these are in use:

-- `P1`: Critical.
-Above all, this should be worked on this milestone.
-Reserved for only a handful of issues.
-- `P2`: Must.
-Must be finished this milestone
-- `P3`: Should.
-Should be finished this milestone.
+- `deliverables`: We are committed to be delivering this feature in this release.
+- `stretch`: If not done in current release, strongly consider for deliverables in the next release

 All other issues are nice to land in a milestone, but not necessarily expected to do so.
 They will be naturally ordered by the prioritized type labels.